16parmindersingh/MIS-Analytics-Portfolio/Super-Store-Sales-Analysis/README.md

 ### 5. Insights Generation
 - Analyzed results to identify key trends, such as top-performing states and seasonal sales patterns, for management decision-making.
-- Documented findings within the Power BI report for easy reference.
+- Embedded findings within the Power BI dashboard for easy reference.

 ### Key Output
 The project delivers a comprehensive Power BI dashboard with a 15-day sales forecast and actionable insights, included in this repository.